Android-practice/Counter-App/README.md

     - decoupled, can reuse the same view model across different views or platforms

-why repository?
+Repository
+Repository is a class that acts as a clean API for data access to the rest of the app(particularly when following the mvvm) it abstracts origin of the data(where it came from)

-various data sources(db, web..) - repository - app
+various data sources(network sources, local db,web..) - repository - app(viewModel)
 1)farm 2)market 3) ... - supplier - restaurant

 if there is supplier between source and app app doesn't need to care/know every time when sources it self/deliver method/etc are changed

+why use repository?
+1. decoupling :
+   - repository allow for decoupling of the data sources from the rest of the app.
+   - ViewModel interacts with a repository, and it doesn't need to know where the data came from.
+2. data aggregation
+   - repository can manage and coordinate data from multiple sources, providing clean API(Application Programming Interfaces)
+3. offline capability
+   - repository can cache network data (work offline)

+Additional Info : APIs
+APIs(Application Programming Interfaces) are sets of rules and protocols that allow one software application to interact with another.
+(doesn't necessarily mean backend api) they define the methods and data formats that applications can use to communicate with each other

+In simpler terms, API is a menu in a restaurant, request is an order, response is the dish that served to you